 Waymarking.
 Generally well-waymarked throughout, with the yellow arrows familiar to those who have already walked the Camino Francés.The volunteers from the Asociación Jacobea de Málaga help maintain the way marks up until Córdoba.

 Terrain.
-Very strenuous and rarely flat with the exception of La Vía Verde (The Oil Train rail bed) which coincides with the Camino from Lucena to Doña Mencía, much of it through olive plantations and hilly scenery.
+This route is very strenuous and rarely flat with the exception of La Vía Verde (The Oil Train rail bed) which coincides with the Camino from Lucena to Doña Mencía, much of it through olive plantations and hilly scenery.
 Walking is mainly on old tracks and paths, with some very quiet minor roads.
 After Alcaracejos the Camino goes through pasture and agricultural land, punctuated by the hilltop fortress villages of Magacela and Medellín, where the route crosses the Río Guadiana, to Mérida.

 Accommodation.
-Hostales and pensiones in all places of any size (except Santa Cruz and Cartaojal), refugios in Málaga, Almogía, Villa Nueva de la Concepción, Antequera (opening soon), Villanueva de Algaidas, Cuevas Bajas, Doña Mencía, Baena (private), Castro del Rio and Espejo (Source: http://www.caminomozarabedemalaga.com/etapa).
+Hostales and pensiones in all places of any size (except Santa Cruz and Cartaojal), refugios in Málaga, Almogía, Villa Nueva de la Concepción, Antequera, Villanueva de Algaidas, Cuevas Bajas, Doña Mencía, Baena (private), Castro del Rio and Espejo (Source: http://www.caminomozarabedemalaga.com/etapa).

 Basic R&F (roof and floor) facilities are available (e.g. in sports halls) in some places (good Spanish needed) to groups of pilgrims (good Spanish needed) but not always to individuals walking alone in towns where a hostal or pensión exists.